nasa/GeneLab_Data_Processing/GeneLab_Reference_Annotations/Workflow_Documentation/GL_RefAnnotTable-A/README.md

 #### 3. Fetch Apptainer Image

-To fetch the Apptainer images needed for the workflow, run:
+To fetch the Apptainer image needed for the workflow, run:

 ```bash
 bash bin/prepull_apptainer.sh config/software/by_docker_image.config
 ```
 > Note: This command should be run in the directory containing the GL_RefAnnotTable-A_1.1.0 folder downloaded in [step 2](#2-download-the-workflow-files).
 Depending on your network speed, this may take approximately 20 minutes.

-Once complete, an apptainer folder containing the Apptainer images will be created.
+Once complete, an apptainer folder containing the Apptainer image will be created.
 Export this folder as an Apptainer configuration environment variable:

 ```bash
 export APPTAINER_CACHEDIR=$(pwd)/apptainer